sammyb34/OSU_OceanGoingRobots_ECE/README.md

 ## How to use:

 - Download the Repository as a .zip file
+- Extract the folder contents and find the "MCU_Block.zip" folder included
-- Extract the file contents into your STM32 Cube workspace in File Explorer
+- Extract the MCU_Block.zip folder into the STM32 Cube Workspace found in File Explorer
 - Open the Cube IDE and choose the "Open Projects from File System" under the Files tab in the top left corner
 - Select you extracted folder and press run!